TejasNamjo/Angular/README.md

 When using @Optional(), your code must be prepared for a null value.
 If you don't register a logger provider anywhere, the injector sets the value of logger to null. constructor(@Host() @Optional() private logger: Logger) {} The @Host() function decorating the constructor property ensures that you get a reference to the cache service from the parent.
 Angular throws an error if the parent lacks that service, even if a component higher in the component tree includes it.
+@self
+constructor property ensures that you get new instance of the service and not the reference from the parent.
+@SkipSelf
+constructor property ensures that you get the reference from the parent and not the new instance of the service.

 Inject
 A parameter decorator on a dependency parameter of a class constructor that specifies a custom provider of the dependency.
 When @Inject() is not present, the injector uses the type annotation of the parameter as the provider.